What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 Can I climb the Seven Summits on a budget?

-Yes — but the real budget is around $130,000–$150,000 for all seven, not the $50,000 number that occasionally circulates.
-The savings come from: (1) climbing Elbrus and Aconcagua independently or with budget local operators ($1,500–$3,000 saved per peak); (2) climbing Denali unguided if you have the experience ($8,000+ saved); (3) using a budget Nepali operator on Everest ($15,000–$25,000 saved); (4) doing Kosciuszko on a layover from another trip; and (5) aggressive flight booking using points and miles.
+Yes — but the real budget is around $130,000-$150,000 for all seven, not the $50,000 number that occasionally circulates.
+The savings come from five places.
+First, climbing Elbrus and Aconcagua independently or with budget local operators ($1,500-$3,000 saved per peak).
+Second, climbing Denali unguided if you have the experience ($8,000+ saved).
+Third, using a budget Nepali operator on Everest ($15,000-$25,000 saved).
+Fourth, doing Kosciuszko on a layover from another trip.
+Fifth, aggressive flight booking using points and miles.
 There is no budget option for Vinson — ALE’s monopoly is real.
 Caution: aggressive cost-cutting on Aconcagua, Denali, and Everest correlates with higher failure rates and worse safety margins.
 Saving $3,000 to fail and re-attempt is a false economy.

 How much does Mount Everest cost in 2026?